 So, what does working smarter and working harder look like?
-Here are our top ten tips for passing your CII AF exam first time.
+Here are our top ten tips for passing your CII exams first time.

 - Start early.
 Few people go into the exam over-prepared.
 You’ll have done enough exams by now to know how you work best – a steady long-term revision plan or a last-minute cram!
-But don’t forget, the CII recommend at least 150 hours of study for a written AF exam (AF7 is 100 hours).
+But don’t forget, the CII recommends at least 150 hours of study for a written AF exam (AF7 is 100 hours).
 Unless the exam you are sitting is ‘your subject’, most people will need something approaching this amount of time.
+Make sure you are clear on your cii exam dates, and have a suitable amount of time to prepare yourself fully.

 - Make a plan.
 Over a 6-week period, this 150 hours amounts to about 25 hours per week.
 This will need to be planned and structured in around your other commitments.
-However desperate you are to the pass the exam, get your life/work/study balance right and allow time for family and downtime.
+However desperate you are to pass, get your life/work/study balance right and allow time for family and downtime.

 - Build in treats/rewards.
 Some people like revision; most don’t so make sure you reward your commitment to the cause.